sj-freitas/depinj-express/README.md

 ## How it works?
 This works by injecting the dependency context to the express request, this means that it's the request that keeps the instances state.
 Also it ensures that the `onScopeEnd` function is called by binding it with the `res.on('finish)` event.

 To inject a middleware to an `Injector`, all that's needed is for the middleware to be registered as a service, this means that the middleware needs to be in the `Register`.
-Once that is done, just call the function `toInjectedMiddleware` with the `Injector` instance and the service key.
+Once that is done, just call the function `toInjectedHandler` with the `Injector` instance and the service key.
 This function will return an express `handler`.

+For error handlers, there's also a `toInjectedErrorHandler` function with similar behavior.